Headings

 # Switch Presenter Display

-When using a projector or secondary display, you can switch presenter display in Presentation Mode with the `x` keyboard shortcut.
+When using a projector or secondary display, you can switch the presenter display in Presentation Mode with the `x` keyboard shortcut.

 # Presenter Notes